NOAKES: ‘DOG DID NOT BARK’ – PROOF OF HIS INNOCENCE?

 Click here to read: Could cardiologists be at the heart of HPCSA trial of Noakes?

-In effect, this paper is to the HPCSA hearing what the dog that did not bark was to Sherlock Holmes in solving the Silver Blaze case.
-Noakes said it is clear that the HPCSA has built its whole case around this study.
-It also happens to be “fundamentally flawed”.
+In effect, this paper became yet another dog that did not bark.
+Noakes said it was clear that the HPCSA had built its whole case around this study.
+It also happened to be “fundamentally flawed”.

-His first expert witness, British obesity researcher, Dr Zoe Harcombe, will give all the details, but Noakes presented a slide showing some of the many errors.
+His first expert witness, British obesity researcher, Dr Zoe Harcombe, would evidence on the flaws he said.
+Noakes also presented a slide showing some of the many errors.
+He said that it was only after he and Harcombe subjected the study to a “very thorough review” that the truth “popped out”.

 Dr Celeste Naude